reshmabidikar/slate/source/includes/_invoice.md

 ## Tags

-See [Account Tags](account.html#account-tags) for an introduction.
+See [Tags](tag.html) for an introduction to tags.

 The only `system` tag applicable for an `Invoice` is `WRITTEN_OFF` (`00000000-0000-0000-0000-000000000004`), which as it's name indicates, is used to write off an unpaid invoice, bringing its balance to $0.

 ### Add tags to invoice

 This API adds one or more tags to an invoice.
-The tag definitions must already exist.
+The The [tag definition](#tag-definition) corresponding to the tag being added must already exist.

 **HTTP Request**